MuhammadMoeezKhan/Tic-Tac-Toe/README.md

-It's Tic Tac Toe, its simple.
+It's Tic Tac Toe, its simple, its the classic.
 Get your friends and compete!
 Lets see who wins!